LaunchCodeEducation/liftoff/src/modules/project/logging-java-apps.rst

-If you’ve hosted your app using Pivotal Web Services, you can also view your logs by logging into your `PWS console <console.run.pivotal.io/>`__.
-Navigate to your space, then your application, and there should be a tab for “Logs”.
+If you’ve hosted your app using Pivotal Web Services, you can also view your logs by logging into your `PWS console <https://console.run.pivotal.io/>`__.
+Navigate to your space and then your application.
+There should be a tab for *Logs*.
 From there, you can view old logs, as well as monitor them in real time.

 Additional Resources